-Extensors: The extensor muscle is attached to the spinal back and enables the person to stand and lift objects.
-These are also the muscles responsible for a large pair of muscles in the lower back called the erector spinae.
+Extensors: The extensor muscle is attached to the spinal back, enabling the person to stand and lift objects.
+These muscles are also responsible for a large pair of muscles in the lower back called the erector spinae.

-Flexors: The flexor muscles are the muscles attached to the front of our body’s spine.
+Flexors: The flexor muscles are attached to the front of our body’s spine.
 It enables the flexing, bending, arching, and lifting of our lower back.